ElectroGamesDev/PocketMineStudioDocs/docs/api.rst

 sendMessage
 ----------

-Usage: This function is used to send a player a message
+Usage: This method is used to send a player a message

 .. note::